Preferred Care at Home of National Headquarters | 354 NE 1st Ave Delray Beach, Fl 33444

 Recovery time is about a week.
 During this time, little activity is recommended.
 You may also be directed to:

-For more information about our discounted cataracts-care package, please contact us today to experience the Preferred Care at Home difference.
+For more information on how our caregivers can provide reliable, compassionate care for people with cancer, please contact us today to experience the Preferred Care at Home difference.